Media: video and sound

 Shot mostly in Greece, and Tokyo

-4 Dreams is a visual-acoustic-chaotic travel journal, the journey of liberation of a consciousness from the residues of its illusions; a collage of images and sounds that echoes internal worlds of dreams, fantasy, devastation, mourning, dread and passion.
+4 Dreams is a visual-acoustic travel journal—chaotic, immersive—charting the liberation of consciousness from the residue of its own illusions.
+It operates as a collage of images and sounds that mirror inner territories of dreaming, fantasy, devastation, mourning, dread, and desire.
+Within its surreal, meta-real aesthetic emerge neglected spaces: fragmented landscapes, abandoned parks, empty playgrounds.

-This intermediate consciousness expresses the desire for full awakening from the dream, like the wondering child: Have you ever missed something that you’ve never had?
-Perhaps he recalls the awake consciousness, the awake life.
+This intermediate consciousness expresses a desire for awakening from the dream, echoing the child’s quiet question: Have you ever missed something you’ve never had?
+Perhaps it recalls a state of wakefulness, or seeks entry into another mode of knowing:

 Deep under the water